Earthquakes on May 13, 2026

 4.0 km16III-✓ ReviewedUSGS →

 This magnitude 3.4 event was detected 19 km ESE of Silver Springs, Nevada on May 13, 2026, with origin time 19:38 UTC.
-The event generated 16 citizen felt reports to the USGS.
-Peak ground motion corresponded to MMI 3.8, classified as light shaking.
+Nearby residents submitted 16 felt reports to the USGS DYFI platform.
+On the Modified Mercalli scale, shaking reached 3.8 — considered light.
 At a depth of just 4.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 39.324°, -119.037°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 39.324°N, -119.037°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13